robert-marik/resistograph_meets_tomograph/README.md

-# Resistograph data processing tools
+# Resistograph data processing toolkit

 Python scripts to process data from resistograph and use together with tomogram.
 Descripbed in the paper from the Proceedings of the 7-th International Conference “WOOD TECHNOLOGY &amp; PRODUCT DESIGN” in Ohrid.